 L. Carlos Lara is President of United Services and Trust Corporation headquartered in Nashville, Tennessee since 1976.
 United Services and Trust is a consulting firm specializing in corporate trust services, business consulting and debtor-creditor relations.
 The firm’s primary services are capital formation and business reorganizations.

 Lara has held all the required licenses as a Registered Broker-Dealer and member of the National Association of Securities Dealers (NASD).
 His background makes him a regular speaker at credit management symposiums and conferences.
 During the 1980s he taught classes on credit management to credit executives seeking the ABCE accreditation, now the Certified Credit Executive (C.C.E.), for the National Association of Credit Management (NACM).

 He is a passionate advocate of Austrian Economics and frequently writes and speaks on the subject.
 In 2010 he co-authored How Privatized Banking Really Works with economist Robert P. Murphy.
 Together they publish the Lara-Murphy Report, a special on-line economic research and reporting newsletter for financial professionals.

 Dr. Robert P. Murphy

-Robert P. Murphy has a PhD in economics from New York University.
+Robert P. Murphy is a Research Assistant Professor with the Free Market Institute at Texas Tech.
+He has a PhD in economics from New York University.
 After teaching for three years at Hillsdale College, Murphy left academia for the financial sector, where he worked on portfolio management and economic research at Laffer Associates.
 Murphy now is president of Consulting By RPM, and runs the popular economics blog “Free Advice” at ConsultingByRPM.com.